The Art of Healing Trauma Coloring Book is here!

 Some Benefits of the Revised Edition:

-- If you are coloring with markers and the colors bleed through, this won’t effect an opposite side text page making it difficult to read as nothing is printed on the other side.
+- If you are coloring with markers and the colors bleed through, this won’t affect the opposite side text page making it difficult to read as nothing is printed on the other side.

 - You may choose to color the pages outside of the book if this is easier for you.